Fixed income: flexibility amid geopolitical turbulence

 The current geopolitical shock strengthens the case for a strategic allocation to fixed income.
 Its capacity to deliver regular income and to reduce portfolio volatility — especially when managed actively and combined with robust diversification* — makes it an attractive solution for investors relying on experienced managers in an environment of heightened uncertainty.

-Article published on 1 April 2026
+Article published on 1 April 2026, updated on 12 June 2026.

 *Diversification does not guarantee a profit or protect against a loss.